1. Intellectual Property Rights and Granting Procedure

 3.6 Role of Experts

-The judges of the IP courts do not have a technical background and appoint experts to understand the technical merits of a case.
+The judges of the IP courts do not have a technical background and therefore appoint experts in order to understand the technical merits of a case.
 As a result, these expert witnesses play a significant role in patent disputes.
 It is reasonable to say that these reports determine the judge’s decision in most cases.

 Experts submit their opinion in writing.
 If the judge deems it necessary, further questions may be addressed to the experts to shed light on the technical merits of the case or to clarify contradictions.
 Experts must attend the examination hearing if the judge orders them to do so and respond to questions put to them.